vetleen/vetletemplate/README.md

 - python manage.py makemigrations (should give no changes messages)
 - python manage.py migrate
 - python manage.py collectstatic (so we can run tests)
-- python manage.py test (should not fail)
+- python manage.py test (right now you need to remove https://testserver from the tests)
 - python manage.py runserver
 - open http://127.0.0.1:8000/ in browser and it should work